-What do you want to accomplish with in your divorce?
+What do you want to accomplish within your divorce?

 How are you going to accomplish your goals?

-again, you need to be specific about the means by which you are actually going to accomplish your goals.
-The bottom line is that you need to be very intentional about the path you take within the divorce to accomplish the goals you have.
+Again, you need to be specific about how you are going to accomplish your goals.
+The bottom line is that you need to be very intentional about the path you take within the divorce to achieve your goals.
 For instance, do you plan on hiring a family law attorney to represent you?
-In most divorce cases it is absolutely essential that you do hire a family law attorney to help you accomplish goals.
+In most divorce cases, you must hire a family law attorney to help you accomplish your goals.
 However, some divorces do not necessarily require the services of an attorney.
 You need to be very honest with yourself and determine whether or not you will be hiring a lawyer.